CodePushGo/website/src/content/blog/en/capgo-integration-with-github-actions-guide.md

 Ensure your build configuration matches the requirements of your deployment environment.

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." [\[1\]](https://capgo.app/)

 3\. **Version Conflicts**